PomBSV/M5_Peer_knowledge_transfer/README.md

 - Output file of the package where projections for the years from actual year until year + 65 are automatically pasted.  , these come from the worksheet output of the projections (package R).
 - The objective of this worksheet is to make accessible many inputs which could be used during the year to produce other models.
 - One worksheet is produced for each package execution.
 Format of each sheet in the utput worksheet has to be prepared manually.
+- A worksheet is produced 4 times a year or depending on the number of economic scenarios.

 ### base_el.xlsx file :
 - File where projections for the years from actual year until year + 4 are copied by hand , these come from the worksheet output of the projections (package R).
 - The objective of this worksheet is to keep a record that is easily accessible.
 THis worksheet is updated at least four times a year.
 - One file is mantained during the years.

+Another structure is used, from where in 2nd. quarter a forecast is handled.
+This structure has been created separated from the package.
+Inputs come in part from the base_el.xlsx file and ouputs have no relation with the ones used in the package.

 ```markdown